AlbaXIII/thegood-thebadge-theugly/README.md

     ![username space](readme-images/username-space.png)

 * __Game Space__
-    * The primary design choice for the quiz was to make sure that all of the quiz' elements are contained with in one centralised div known as the 'game-space'.
-The design for this is using a strong solid white boundry with a low-opacity green background, meant to resemble a football pitch to keep with the theme of the site.
+    * The primary design choice for the quiz was to make sure that all of its elements are contained within one centralised div known as the 'game-space'.
+The design for this uses a strong solid white border with a low-opacity green background, meant to resemble another football pitch to keep with the theme of the site.
-    * With reactivity in mind, the game-space is fully responsive for all devices, with media queries implemented for tablet and desktop screen sizes to ensure that the rectangular shape stays cohesive and the headers do not get lost in the background material on larger screens.
+    * With reactivity in mind, the game-space is fully responsive for all devices, with media queries implemented for tablet and desktop screen sizes to ensure that the rectangular shape stays cohesive and the headers do not get lost in the background on larger screens.

     ![username filled](readme-images/username-fill.png)